cian-gmit-da2020/PandS-Projects/README.md

 # 3. collatz.py
 [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture)

-*collatz.py takes an input of any positive interger from the user and performs the collatz process (linked above) of dividing the value by two if it is **even** but if the value is **odd**, multiplying it by three and adding one.
+*collatz.py takes an input of any positive integer from the user and performs the collatz process (linked above) of dividing the value by two if it is **even** but if the value is **odd**, multiplying it by three and adding one.
 As the process executes the programme prints each new value to the screen until it reaches 1 and the programme finishes*

-- The programme starts with a **try/except** block to make sure the user enters a correct interger value.
-If the value is not an interger the programme prints an exception message to the screen.
+- The programme starts with a **try/except** block to make sure the user enters a correct integer value.
+If the value is not an integer the programme prints an exception message to the screen.
 - The programme then takes an input from the user and then checks to make sure it is a positive number, If the number is negative a message will print to the screen and the programme will end.
 - The original value is printed to the screen before any calculations are done.
-The print statement uses a second argumanet **end=" "** so the programme will not automatically insert newline chrachters and instead will print all values on the same line.
+The print statement uses a second argument **end=" "** so the programme will not automatically insert newline characters and instead will print all values on the same line.
 - The programme then performs a different calculation whether the number is even or odd.
 - A while loop ensures the programme will continue to run provided the number remains not equal to one.
 - The programme then checks for odd or evenness and applies the correct action to the number depending on the result.